Backward Differentiation Formula finite difference schemes for diffusion equations with an obstacle term

 \begin{rem} Notice that there is a uniform Lipschitz bound for $\|v_x(t_n,.)\|_{L^\infty}$ (for instance by using the representation formula \eqref{eq:stop-time-pb-phi-f} for the obstacle problem), therefore the error introduced by the projection on piecewise constant functions is roughly bounded by $\|\bar v^n - v^n \|_{L^2(\mO)} \leq C h$.
 This projection error will not be considered hereafter. \end{rem} }

-{ \begin{theorem}{\bf (error estimate).} Assume that the exact solution $v$ of \eqref{eq:1} satisfies (A1), (A2) and (A3). {We consider the BDF2 scheme initialized with an Implicit Euler (IE) step or a Crank-Nicolson (CN) step for $u^1$.
-In the second case furthermore (A4) is assumed.} Then the BDF2 scheme satisfies the following error bound as $(\tau,h)\conv 0$:
+{ \begin{theorem}{\bf (error estimate).} Assume that the exact solution $v$ of \eqref{eq:1} satisfies (A1), (A2) and (A3). {We consider the BDF2 scheme initialized with an {IE} or a {CN} step for $u^1$.
+In the second case furthermore (A4) is assumed.} Then the BDF2 scheme satisfies the following error bound {for sufficiently small $\tau$ and $h$}:

 for some constant $C\geq 0$ independent of $(\tau,h)$ if the powers $(\mb_i)_{1\leq i\leq 4}:=\{(1-2\ma_i)_{1\leq i\leq 4}$ are all non-zero (otherwise any $\tau^{\mb_i}$ with $\mb_i=0$ should be replaced by $\ln(\tau)$), {and $\alpha_2<1$}.